spacetelescope/webbpsf/docs/wfirst.rst

       [ ... traceback omitted ... ]
       RuntimeError: Attempted to get aberrations for an out-of-bounds field point

 The reference information available gives the field dependent aberrations in terms of Zernike polynomial coefficients from :math:`Z_1` to :math:`Z_{22}`.
-These coefficients are calculated for five field points on each of 18 detectors, each at 16 unique wavelengths providing coverage from 0.76 :math:`\mu m` to 2.0 :math:`\mu m` (that is, the entire wavelength range of the WFI).
+These coefficients were calculated for five field points on each of 18 detectors, each at 16 unique wavelengths providing coverage from 0.76 :math:`\mu m` to 2.0 :math:`\mu m` (that is, the entire wavelength range of the WFI).
+WebbPSF interpolates the coefficients in position and wavelength space to allow the user to simulate PSFs at any valid pixel position and wavelength.

 Bear in mind that the pixel position you set does not automatically set the **centering** of your calculated PSF.
 As with other models in WebbPSF, an ``options`` dictionary key can be set to specify 'even' (center on crosshairs between four pixels) or 'odd' (center on pixel center) parity. ::